 The Parts of a Dental Implant

-Dental implants are designed to look and function like natural teeth.
+Dental implants are designed to feel and function like natural teeth.
 Each implant has three parts: the implant post, the abutment, and the crown or multi-tooth prosthesis.
-The implant post is a tiny screw that your surgeon will place beneath the gums.
-This screw will function like your natural tooth’s root, which holds your tooth securely in place while you chew and bite tough foods.
+The implant post is a tiny screw that your surgeon will place into the empty socket.
+This screw will function like a natural tooth’s root, which holds your tooth securely in place while you chew and bite tough foods.
 The abutment is a connector piece that will firmly attach your new tooth to the post.
-Your new tooth (or crown) will be fixed to the top of the abutment once the implant site has healed.
-This crown will be specially designed by your dentist to look, feel, and function just like a healthy natural tooth does.
+Your new crown will be fixed to the top of the abutment once the implant site has healed.

 Benefits of Receiving Dental Implants